Competitions and live briefs

 Eligibility

-- Open to current students studying at one of UAL's 6 colleges on a BA, MA, PHD or FdA level course.
+- Current student studying at 1 of UAL’s 6 colleges on a BA, MA, PHD or FdA level course.

-- Design submitted cannot be used commercially at the time of sale.
+- Design submitted cannot be used commercially at the time of sale of the greetings cards (for example, used on other products or sold in other places).

 Criteria for selection